BnMcGn/gadgets/README.md

 ## rekey
 #### Function
 #### Parameters: store mapping &key ignore-missing test
 Takes a store (one of hash, alist or plist) and a mapping (also a hash, alist or plist) and returns a new hash table with the values from store rekeyed according to the oldkey -> newkey pairs found in mapping.
-Ignore-missing instructs rekey on what to do when a key is found in store but not in mapping.
+Ignore-missing instructs rekey on what to do when a key is found in `store` but not in `mapping`.
 If true, rekey will drop the item that has no match.
 When false, it will include the item as is.

-Test will be passed to the newly created result hash.
+The result hash table will be created with the supplied `test` parameter.

 ## do-alist
 #### Macro